AshleyYakeley/Truth/mkdocs/docs/types.md

 ## Orders

-`RefOrder -a`
+`ModelOrder -a`

 An order on a type.
 Can order by morphisms.

-Every order (comparison function) is a `RefOrder`:
+Every order (comparison function) is a `ModelOrder`:

-`a -> a -> Ordering <: RefOrder a`
+`a -> a -> Ordering <: ModelOrder a`

-## Reference Types
+## Model Types

-References (of the various reference types) keep track of updates, and will update user interfaces constructed from them when their value changes.
+Models (of the various model types) keep track of updates, and will update user interfaces constructed from them when their value changes.

-### Whole References
+### Whole Models

-`WholeRef {-p,+q}`
+`WholeModel {-p,+q}`

-A whole reference a mutable value, that is, something that can be fetched, set, and deleted, either by functions (`get`, `:=`, `delete`), or by a user interface.
+A whole model a mutable value, that is, something that can be fetched, set, and deleted, either by functions (`get`, `:=`, `delete`), or by a user interface.

-Whole references may be "unknown"
+Whole models may be "unknown"

-### Set References
+### Set Models

-`SetRef -a`
+`SetModel -a`

-A set reference is a mutable predicate, like a test on values.
+A set model is a mutable predicate, like a test on values.
 Values can be added to it or deleted from it.

-### Finite Set References
+### Finite Set Models

-`FiniteSetRef {-p,+q}`
+`FiniteSetModel {-p,+q}`

-Finite set references are set references:
+Finite set models are set models:

-`FiniteSetRef -a <: SetRef a`
+`FiniteSetModel -a <: SetModel a`

-Finite set references contain a finite number of members, which can be retrieved.
+Finite set models contain a finite number of members, which can be retrieved.

 ## Morphisms